algorime/AlgoBrain/docs/COMPLETE_SYSTEM_BLUEPRINT.md

 *   **Response Body:** `RedTeamResponse`
 *   **Description:** The main endpoint for submitting intelligence queries.
 It accepts a query string and a detailed context object, and returns a synthesized answer along with provenance and updated context.

 #### 9.3.2.
-WebSocket for Streaming Analysis
+Langserve for Streaming Analysis

-*   **Endpoint:** `WS /ws/analysis`
+*   **Endpoint:** `POST /analysis/stream`
-*   **Description:** A WebSocket endpoint for real-time, multi-step analysis tasks.
-The client can start an analysis and receive a stream of updates as the supervisor agent executes the plan.
+*   **Description:** A `langserve` endpoint for real-time, multi-step analysis tasks.
+It streams LangChain Expression Language (LCEL) outputs directly, providing a robust and efficient mechanism for observing the supervisor agent's execution plan.
+The endpoint includes a built-in playground for easy testing and debugging.